ChameleonCloud/docs/source/technical/baremetal.rst

 For cloud computing and virtualization experiments, you might want to run virtual machines on bare hardware that you fully control rather than use the shared OpenStack KVM cloud.
 There are many different ways to configure networking for virtual machines.
 The configuration described below will enable you to connect your virtual machines to the Internet using a `KVM Public Bridge <http://www.linux-kvm.org/page/Networking#public_bridge>`_ which you must first configure manually on your host on the default network interface.

-First, set up your environment for the OpenStack command line tools by following :doc:`the instructions <cli>`.
+First, set up your environment for the OpenStack command line tools by following :ref:`the instructions <cli>`.
 Install the `Neutron <https://docs.openstack.org/neutron/latest/>`_ client in a virtualenv with:

 .. code-block:: bash